-Eric J. McNulty is the Associate Director of the National Preparedness Leadership Initiative.
+Your Host: Eric J. McNulty is the Associate Director of the National Preparedness Leadership Initiative.
 He researches, writes about, and teaches leadership, crisis leadership, conflict resolution, and negotiation in graduate and executive education at Harvard and other institutions.
 He is a regular speaker at conferences and corporate events.
 McNulty is co-author of You’re It: The Pivot from Everyday to Crisis Leadership (forthcoming), Renegotiating Healthcare: Resolving Conflict to Build Collaboration, and author of numerous articles.
 He is a contributing editor to strategy+business magazine and past contributing editor at Harvard Business Publishing.
 McNulty holds a B.A. in Economics from the University of Massachusetts at Amherst and an M.A. in Leadership from Lesley University.

-Episode 06: Combating the Opioid Addiction
+Episode 06: Combating the Opioid Epidemic

 Brian Hastings, Director of the Alabama Emergency Management Agency discusses his NPLI EEP team project on combating opioid addiction.
-The project has become an enduring initiative as he has transitioned from the military to leading a civilian agency.
+The team project has become an enduring initiative as he has transitioned from the military to leading a civilian agency.

 Episode 05: Keep the Faith